Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Motivation

 The first issue concerns the energy inequality.
-The time-depending domain approach leads to jumps in the energy which must be accounted for in the energy inequality of the notion of weak solutions as well.
+The time-dependent domain approach leads to jumps in the energy which have to be accounted for in the energy inequality of the notion of weak solutions as well.
 This issue is tackled with $\Gamma$-convergence techniques in order to keep track of the energy at jump points.

-Secondly, the time-depending domain might have very bad smoothness properties which again might lead to a failure of Korn's inequality.
-This problem is approached by proving some covering results for these sets with smooth domains where Korn's inequality can be applied.
-In this context, we introduce some special kind of local Sobolev spaces where we look for solutions in the limit system.
+Secondly, the time-dependent domain might have very bad smoothness properties which might lead to a failure of Korn's inequality.
+This problem is approached by proving some rather technical covering results for these sets with smooth domains where Korn's inequality can be applied.
+In this context, we introduce some special kind of local Sobolev spaces which seem to be the right spaces for looking at solutions in the limit system.

 This paper is structurized as follows.
-The next section provides an overview of the notation we are going to use while Section \ref{section:modeling} developes our model first in a classical setting with enough smoothness properties and then in a rigorous mathematical setting by presenting a weak formulation with $SBV$-functions for the damage and local Sobolev functions for the deformation.
-It is shown in Theorem \ref{theorem:weakImpliesClassical} that the weak notion reduces to the classical formulation when enough regularity is assumed.
-The main results, i.e. Theorem \ref{theorem:mainExistenceResult} and Theorem \ref{theorem:localExistence}, are stated in Section \ref{section:mainResult} while the proofs are carried out in the subsequent Section \ref{section:proof}.
-We first solve a simplified problem in Section \ref{section:simplProblem}.
-By Zorn's lemma, existence of solutions to the main problems will be proven in Section \ref{section:mainProb}.
+The next section provides an overview of the notation we are going to use while Section \ref{section:modeling} develops our model first in a classical setting with enough smoothness properties and then in a rigorous mathematical setting by presenting a weak formulation with $SBV$-functions for the damage variable and local Sobolev functions for the deformation field.
+It is shown in Theorem \ref{theorem:weakImpliesClassical} that the weak notion reduces to the classical PDE system when enough regularity is assumed.
+The main result, i.e. Theorem \ref{theorem:mainExistenceResult}, is stated in Section \ref{section:mainResult} while the proof is carried out in the subsequent Section \ref{section:proof}.
+We first perform a degenerate limit procedure in Section \ref{section:simplProblem}.
+By Zorn's lemma, global-in-time existence of solutions of weak solutions will be proven in Section \ref{section:mainProb}.

-Complete damage models are required for a realistic description of the whole damage process.
-To the best of our knowledge, there are no global-in-time existence results of complete damage models of such degeneracy in the mathematical literature where the classical differential inclusion can be regained under some additional regularity assumptions.
+To the best of our knowledge, there are no global-in-time existence results in the mathematical literature for complete damage models with quasi-static mechanical forces and mixed boundary conditions.
+In addition, for our proposed model, the classical setting can be regained from the weak formulation if the solutions are smooth enough, which is novel in the existing theory of complete damage models.